financial advisers

 Source: J.P.
 Morgan Asset Management Guide to the Markets UK Q1 2023

-Unfortunately, recessions do remain the likely outcome for a number of countries in 2023 given the sheer speed and scale of rate rises last year (interest rates dampen economic activity by increasing borrowing costs, thereby curtailing consumption and investment).
-The UK is probably already in one, whilst Europe likely isn’t too far away from one.
+Unfortunately, recessions remain the likely outcome for a number of countries in 2023 given the sheer speed and scale of rate rises last year (interest rates dampen economic activity by increasing borrowing costs, thereby curtailing consumption and investment).
+The UK is probably already in one, whilst Europe is likely not too far away from one.
 Even the US, previously very strong economically, has a good chance of tipping into recession in 2023.

 EU natural gas inventories